Made in Britain (campaign): A collective trademark for all manufacturers

-Modern British manufacturing
+British manufacturing

-The uniqueness and appeal of the Made in Britain organisation is that it celebrates the diverse nature of British manufacturing today, in 50 product sectors.
-To join the organisation and be licensed to use the collective mark, businesses must become members of Made in Britain.
+To join the organisation, businesses must become licence holding members of Made in Britain.
 To prove their eligibility, companies must be transparent in their claims and display supporting information about their manufacturing process and policies.
-Members are organised into four tiers depending on the financial turnover of the organisation.
-All members receive the same membership benefits, which are designed to help them sell more of what they make using the collective mark.

-Manufacturing growth

-Made in Britain aims to unite, support and promote British manufacturing sectors and achieve more visibility for the mark.
-The website serves the general public as a look-up directory for British-made goods and the businesses that make them.
+Members are organised into tiers depending on the annual turnover of the organisation that will be using the trademark.
+Made in Britain aims to unite, support, promote and represent British manufacturing sectors and achieve more visibility for the mark.
+The website serves the general public as a look-up directory for British-made goods.
 Members also post their own news stories under strict regulations and the compulsory Made in Britain Code of Conduct.